ldyke28/heliocode/README.md

 # Working with the code

 I have the code set up to run in three modes: 1 allows you to generate the list using forward tracing, 2 maps an individual orbit and graphs it, and 3 performs the backtracing and plotting of the Maxwellian.
 You still need to provide initial conditions yourself and designate which radiation pressure you want to use (I’ve written functions for mu = 0, .7, sin^2(2pi/11yrs * t), and .5 + sin^2(2pi/11yrs * t) so far), but the code does the rest for you.
 Mode is designated through the variable “mode” at the top and only takes 1, 2, and 3 (it will accept other things, but they won’t actually do anything).
+Be sure, if you are on mode 3, to write the path correctly if you want to save to a file, or else it will throw an error.